mijimenez/bootcamp_note_taker/README.md

 node server.js
 ```

-The user will be able to:
+Via http://localhost:8080/, the user will be able to do the following in the browser:

 * Create new notes
 * View notes